mihaiTeam1988/flights-api/README.md

 - Assumptions related to products:
     - product *uniqueness* is determined by the **name**
 - authentication and authorisation have been ignored for simplicity
-- for simplicity, it is assumed that only one server is running so the scheduled job execution does not need to be synchronized with other jobs running in a clustered setup.
-For that a cluster management tool needs to be implemented like Zookeeper
+- for simplicity, it is assumed that the app is running on a single server.
+In this way the scheduled job execution does not need to be synchronized with jobs running on other servers in a cluster.
+In that case, a cluster management tool like Zookeeper should have been implemented.

 ### Caveats
 - because it is an in-memory database which is initialised at startup the data used to populate the DB at startup will is used for repository unit test as well

-CQRS to avoid sending status and id when creating product/offer